 Imagine a world where you could create an excellent environment for yourself as a teacher.
-Many components of this kind of life would be strictly up to you, but some dreams would depend on other people.
+Many components of this environment would be strictly up to you, but some parts would depend on other people.

 As church school teachers, we have the opportunity and responsibility to work with the pastors of our churches.
 Romans 12:4-5 encourages us in this matter: “For as we have many members in one body, but all the members do not have the same function, so we, being many, are one body in Christ, and individually members of one another.”

 Have you ever pondered the possibilities that could come from a great working relationship with the pastor of your church?
 What would that relationship look like?
 What would it be like to start practicing the “one body” collaboration between pastor and teacher?

 Pastor and teacher would:

 - Pray for each other.